Greenway, District Park & Open Space Maintenance Practices

 Development standards for greenways have evolved over the past 15 years from bluegrass lawn-intensive recreational corridors to areas that now include native and wildlife supportive plant materials.
-Recognition of the importance of greenways as wildlife corridors has grown.
 Changes to greenway development standards have included:

-- Use of water conserving turf species where adjacent to homes
+- Use of water-conserving and native grasses where adjacent to homes

 - Use of native grasses along ditches or creeks